GaiaViz/docs/index.md

 nav_order: 1
 ---

-GaiaViz is an immersive 3D visulization engine that lets you encode and display millions of data attributes onto beautiful 3D structures.
+GaiaViz is an immersive 3D visualization engine that lets you encode and display millions of data attributes onto beautiful 3D structures.
 This unique 3D visual analytics solutions inspire the mind.

 -----------------------------------------------------------------